Wickham (chair), Confer, Fredrick, Gill, Harris, Kauffman, Majcen, Mueller, Pinckney, Ryan

 The department provides students with opportunities to work with modern technologies, software, databases and field methods.
 In addition to the traditional courses, the department offers field courses designed to give practical experiences.

 The national earth science honor society, Sigma Gamma Epsilon, has a chapter (Zeta Alpha) on campus.
 Students recognized for their academic and professional achievements are elected to it.
 Honor students in geography are eligible for induction into Gamma Theta Upsilon.
-Membership is also available to students of high scholastic attainment in the California University chapter of Rho Phi Lambda, the professional honor society for parks and recreation management.
+Membership is also available to students of high scholastic attainment in California University's Kappa chapter of Rho Phi Lambda, the national honorary recreation, park and leisure services fraternity, chartered in 1985.
 Finally, honor students in emergency management can be inducted into Epsilon Pi Phi.

-The Bachelor of Arts in Parks and Recreation Management is accredited by the National Recreation and Park Association (NRPA) Council on Accreditation (COA).
+The Bachelor of Arts in Parks and Recreation Management is accredited by the National Recreation and Park Association (NRPA) Council on Accreditation of Parks, Recreation, Tourism and Related Professions (COAPRT).
 The council approves academic programs in colleges and universities that prepare new professionals to enter the broad field of recreation, park resources and leisure services.
-COA accreditation is a status granted to an academic program that meets or exceeds stated criteria of educational quality.
+NRPA-COAPRT accreditation is a status granted to an academic program that meets or exceeds stated criteria of educational quality.
 In the United States, accreditation of professional preparation curricula is conferred by nongovernmental bodies, which are often closely associated with professional associations in the field.

 A student who desires a professional career in geology and environmental earth sciences may find entry-level employment with state agencies and environmental consulting firms involved in environmental assessments.
 Advanced careers in geology, earth sciences or geography in most instances will require an advanced degree.